Stay Busy Outside of AEP With Special Enrollment Periods

 Where to Look First

-Whether you’re an SEP novice or expert, one of the best places to look for SEP business is the dual-eligible market.
-Who’s dual-eligible?
+Whether you’re an SEP novice or professional, one of the best places to look for SEP business is the dual-eligible market.
+Who’s dual eligible?
 Low-income individuals who qualify for both Medicaid and Medicare acquire this status.
 Anyone who gains or has a change in their dual-eligible status has an SEP allowing them to join a plan within three months of the change or their notification of the change — whichever is later.
-They also have an SEP allowing them to change their Dual-Eligible Special Needs Plan (D-SNP) once during each of the first three calendar quarters of the year.

-Your client won’t switch their plan every quarter, but if they leave one plan for another, you want to be the agent who helps them.
+Your client won’t switch their plan every month, but if they leave one plan for another, you want to be the agent who helps them.
 Savvy agents are contracted with at least three D-SNPs and take part in local training to best target this market at any time during the year.

-Time is of the Essence
+Time Is of the Essence

 One of the most common involves your clients who joined an MA plan during their Initial Coverage Enrollment Period around their 65th birthday.
 Those clients have a 12-month SEP to disenroll and return to Original Medicare if they desire.
 If they do, you can offer them a Medicare Supplement (Med Supp) and prescription drug plan to go with their basic benefits.